Lens Manufacturing by Westech Optical in Rochester NY

 After this, the generating process is the first step in manufacture; this achieves the specified radius of curvature in the lens.
 This fast step creates the initial, roughed-in radius of curvature.

-Next, there are three stages of grinding the lens surface as we move the lens through rough, medium and fine grinds.
+Next, there are three stages of grinding the lens surface as we move the lens through rough, medium, and fine grinds.
 As with sanding a piece of wood, this process brings the surface of the glass to an increasingly finer finish.
-At this point the ground surface of a lens still has a smoky, translucent, rather than transparent, look.
+At this point, the ground surface of a lens still has a smoky, translucent, rather than transparent, look.
 As the skilled technician moves through this process the lens is brought closer to its final radius of curvature without exceeding its center thickness tolerance.

 Once ground, the lens goes through a polishing stage of a medium and then a fine polish.
 At this point, the smoky look is gone and the lens becomes transparent; the lens is being brought to its final radius.
 A master test plate and/or an interferometer will let the technician know when the surface is within tolerance.